rustykitty/rustykitty/README.md

 --->
 Hi!
 I'm Rusty.
 I really like cats.

-I have some knowledge in Python, TypeScript and JavaScript (specifically Node.js), C, and C++.
+I mostly code in Python, TypeScript and JavaScript (specifically Node.js), and sometimes C and C++, but I have light knowledge of HTML and CSS as well.

 ## Statistics